 But while the Xbox One X has claimed the top spot during its generation, its closest competitors – the PlayStation 4 Pro and Xbox One S – aren’t far behind.

-Despite not being able to play games in native 4K, these consoles are around half the price and look nearly as good.
+Despite not being able to play games in native 4K, these consoles were around half the price and look nearly as good.
 Their better balance between affordability and performance will make them a better pick for the vast majority of gamers out there, save for the few who see and appreciate the minor differences in premium, high-octane video quality and lower grade, but-still-awesome upscaled 4K.

 Even if neither of these consoles had never existed, however, the Xbox One X wouldn’t be flawless.
 Its 1TB hard drive could theoretically fill up almost overnight thanks to 100GB-plus downloads for games like Gears of War 4, Forza Motorsport 7 and Quantum Break, if it weren’t for the fact that these massive games will take several hours to download.
-Microsoft could fix this down the road with a larger size hard drive but, as it stands right now, the world’s most premium console can only store around 10 triple-A games at a time.
+Microsoft could fix this down the road with a larger size hard drive but, as it stands right now, the world’s formerly most premium console can only store around 10 triple-A games at a time.

-Xbox One X final verdict
+Xbox One X: Final verdict

 At the start of this review, we said there was a specific type of gamer the Xbox One X's sheer horsepower was designed for.
 Having read through our review, you're best placed to decide whether or not that gamer is you – or, to put it another way, whether you think you'd appreciate and make use of the extra processing heft and graphical improvements the Xbox One X offers.